 Note: As part of the MS program's requirements, students are expected to either gain valuable real-world experience by interning in IST-related areas within their own organizations (employer-of-record), by securing internships with organizations other than their current employer of record, or alternatively by participating in field projects under the directed study of a Wilmington College instructor.
 This three-credit experience requires ninety hours time-on-task and submission of a work product that satisfies an initially-agreed-upon "learning contract" that was developed between the internship supervisor/faculty advisor and the student.

 The Complete MS-IST Curriculum

-The MS-IST program can be as small as 36 credits for well-prepared students.
+The MS-IST program can be completed in a minimum of 36 credits by students with considerable preparation.

 Such students would take: